USEPA/CMAQ/DOCS/Release_Notes/CMAQv5.3.2_bugfixes.md

 [Daiwen Kang](mailto:kang.daiwen@epa.gov), U.S. Environmental Protection Agency

 ### Description of model issue
-The changes (1) remove redundant calculations related to mapping lat/lon locations to model grid cells - these are no longer needed, (2) make the code better conform with the CIO implementation in v5.3 and on-wards, and (3) remove redundant calculations.
-These changes do not impact model calculations.
+The CMAQ model could not be run with lightning NO emissions if the model domain used a non-lambert projection (such as hemispheric CMAQ applications which use a polar sterographic projection).

 ### Solution in CMAQv5.3.2
-The code changes fixed a bug that previously would prevent the CMAQ model from running with lightning NOx using non-lambert projection grid (such as HCMAQ with polar map projection).
-These changes don’t impact model results.
+The LTNG_DEFN.F file was updated to (1) remove redundant calculations related to mapping lat/lon locations to model grid cells - these are no longer needed, (2) make the code better conform with the centralized I/O (CIO) implementation in v5.3 and on-wards, and (3) remove redundant calculations.
+These changes do not impact model calculations.
 ### Files Affected
 CCTM/src/emis/emis/LTNG_DEFN.F